Nayphee/Exim-modules/tarlist/README.md

-This is the PERL module which needs to be loaded into a socket for exim use, to track which servers which have been sending many mails to many non-existant mailboxes (or some other punishable offence) The MTA side (exim) will determine what to trigger tarpitting.
+This package is designed to smack nasty email servers.

-This module accepts an IP address as it's input.
-We assume here that exim acls will call this module if it suspects funny business.
+It tracks which servers which have been sending many mails to many non-existant mailboxes in our domain (or some other punishable offence) The MTA side (exim) will determine what to trigger tarpitting.

-As it's first job, we add a timestamped offense for the IP to the database.
+It creates a database of offenders.

-If an IP is in the Tarlist database, this module will return the number of times the given IP address has done this so far back to exim.
+Exim acl will then determine what do to with these offenders, but most likely we will delay their mail, multiplied per offense over our offense threshold (tarpitting), until they will have to wait until next week for their mail to work again - by which time they are on spam blacklists (presumably).

-Exim acl will then determine what do to with these offenders, but most likely we will delay their mail, multiplied per offense over our offense threshold, until they will be waiting until next week for their mail to work again - by which time they are on spam blacklists (presumably).
+### Requires the following database (MYSQL)

 MYSQL database
 CREATE TABLE Tarlist (